REGISTRATION

 Ride Hours, Daily Route and Traffic Control Ride Hours

-6 a.m. is considered the official RAGBRAI sunrise when you may begin riding.
+6 a.m. is considered the official RAGBRAI start time when you may begin riding.
 Safety and medical support services monitor the route between 6 a.m. and 6 p.m.
+On the final day, Saturday, the route closes at 4 p.m.

-If you race ahead, lag behind or leave the official bicycle route, services will not be available to you.
+Be sure to check on the official RAGBRAI bike map for service times for each town on the route.
+If you race ahead, lag behind, or leave the official bicycle route, services will not be available to you.
 Riding in the dark on unknown roads without support is foolish, even if you have lights.

 Ride at a speed that will enable you to finish each day well in advance of sundown.

-The complete week of daily route maps, with mileage between pass-through towns and other information, will be available at campground Information Centers as well as at the Register’s Information and Merchandise Trailers in parked downtown and in the main campground.
-The route for the day is published each morning in The Des Moines Register available in the campgrounds.
+The complete week of daily route maps, with mileage between pass-through towns and other information, will be available at campground Information Centers as well as at RAGBRAI’s Information and Merchandise Trailers (located downtown, in the meeting town on the route each day, and in the main campground).
+You can also find detailed daily route maps and .gpx files here on RAGBRAI.com starting in mid-June.
+Less detailed maps will be available on RAGBRAI.com before then.
 The route is not closed to vehicular traffic but, by publishing the maps, drivers can plan to use other highways while the riders are in the area.

-The bike route will be marked each day with bright orange arrows and patrolled by emergency medical crews, repair vans, the Iowa State Patrol and RAGBRAI personnel.
+The bike route will be marked each day with bright orange arrows and patrolled by emergency medical crews, the Iowa State Patrol, and RAGBRAI personnel.
 Bright green arrows will be used to mark the vehicle route in and out of town.

 Each day, one of the pass-through towns is designated as a meeting town for you and your riders.
 We will indicate on the support vehicle map the routes into the meeting towns that you may use to meet your riders and enjoy the hospitality of the local residents.
 Bright pink arrows will be used to direct support vehicles to and from the designated meeting town from the vehicle route.